rafa-mori/gocrafter/README.md

 ## 🔄 Automatic versioning

 The `version/CLI_VERSION` file is filled by CI/CD on every release/tag.
-The `goforge version` command shows the current and latest version from GitHub.
+The `gocrafter version` command shows the current and latest version from GitHub.

 ---